SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 * This readme is just my personal note taking on my endeavour to learn.
 And so i have a place to review how i did this when i'm old.. :D

 ### Specific
-* I have a few ESP8266-12F..
+* I have a few ESP8266-12F (Node MCU V3) and also a few Wemos D1 mini.
 * I always wanted to use them for their wifi cababilities... didnt have a project/time so far.
 * I am implementing Splunk at work.
 Learning on the go.. why not play with it at home too..
-* I can run splunk in a docker on my QNAP NAS..
+* I can run splunk in a docker on my QNAP NAS.. (not the best idea for me at least..)
+* I have a spare mini PC (ASUS PN60) to run ubuntu and splunk.
 * I want to use Visual-Studio-Code and the PlatformIO plugin.

 ### Scope
 * Everything i learn / do to get the ESP8266 to talk to Splunk ~~on my NAS~~ on a dedicated computer.
-* Let's learn...Splunk, ~~Docker~~, ESP8266, Markdown, Linux...
+* Let's learn...Splunk, ~~Docker~~, ESP8266, Markdown, GitHub, Linux...

 ## Documentation
 * [ESP8266 IoT Framework](https://github.com/maakbaas/esp8266-iot-framework)